Relaxed legs on a boat with smooth skin, representing successful varicose vein and thread vein laser treatment in Swindon, offered by The Vein Clinic.

 Patients should anticipate mild aching, a sensation of tightness, or the formation of small, palpable lumps along the treated vein segments as part of the normal healing process.
 These symptoms typically indicate successful treatment and venous closure.

-Patients should expect mild aching, tightness, or small lumps along treated veins as part of normal healing.
-You should contact us promptly if you develop increasing calf pain or swelling, chest pain, shortness of breath, new neurological symptoms, or worsening redness and fever.
+You should contact your doctor or the emergency department promptly if you develop increasing calf pain or swelling, chest pain, shortness of breath, new neurological symptoms, or worsening redness and fever.

 📩 Email Us